 These courses aim to develop all four skills in academic and professional contexts.
 A range of stimulating topics forms the basis for integrated practice of skills and language.
 These courses are offered at three language levels.
-Students receive regular feedback on their progress, are assessed and can gain 15 points for their Kingston Award if they have attended 80% of the course and done all the assessments.
+Students have the opportunity for regular practice and assessment and receive feedback on their progress, are assessed.
+These courses count as key competencies to build your Kingston Award and Higher Education Achievement Report.

 For Erasmus and Study Abroad students, this module can be taken for credit.
 We recommend that home institutions grant 7.5 ECTS on completion of the course in accordance with the course specifications.
 You will need to discuss this with your Study Abroad/ Erasmus coordinator in the first weeks of the course and tell your KLS teacher if you want to take this course for credit.